Mir Shahadatur Rahman

-Mir Shahadatur Rahman Politician of Jessore District of Bangladesh and former member of Parliament for Jessore-2 constituency in 1988.
+Mir Shahadatur Rahman is a politician of Jessore District of Bangladesh and former member of parliament for the Jessore-2 constituency in 1988.

 Birth and early life

 Rahman was born in Jhikargachha in Jessore district.

 Career

 Mir Shahadatur Rahman was associated with the politics of the Jatiya Party.
-He was elected to parliament from Jessore-2 constituency in as an independent candidate in 1988 Bangladeshi general election.
+He was elected to parliament from the Jessore-2 constituency in as an independent candidate in the 1988 Bangladeshi general election.